metamn/react/content/blog/design-systems/index.md

 date: '2021-11-07'
 ---

 An overview.
-A novel take.
+And a novel take.

 <!--more-->